 Tripods can be bulky and annoying to carry around.
 They can also be expensive and lack versatility if you work in various settings with different cameras.
 DIY bean bag tripods work for both phones and cameras, and can easily be thrown in a bag or purse for travel purposes.
 If you have the budget, go for sturdy options which have been tried and tested by professionals.

-While DSLR cameras are still the king when it comes to photography, the methods will change as technology evolves.
+While DSLR cameras are still the king when it comes to photography and camera tricks, the methods will change as technology evolves.
 It’s essential to be updated about the latest releases, click here to check out the latest DSLR cameras in 2019.
 Someday, we will likely have camera contact lenses.
 However, even as we move toward highly advanced photographic tools, the vintage look is coming back with a vengeance.
 Fortunately, you can capture the vintage vibe without sacrificing camera quality.